-One fine day Ton and I meet two fellow cyclists.
+One fine day I meet two fellow cyclists.
 Their bicycles are loaded with little trinkets, stickers, rubbish and self-made attachments.
 I notice a little plastic doll, one like truckers place on their dashboard.
 It’s a naked woman in a very lascivious pose.
 Her name is ‘slut’, says the husband of the couple.
-Meanwhile, his young wife is trying to sex up Ton.
-I doubt it will work, telling him about the ‘sickness’ in her head, her four dramatic child-deliveries and her epilepsy, while she shows a tattoo above the panty-line.
+She tells me about the ‘sickness’ in her head, her four dramatic child-deliveries and her epilepsy, while she shows a tattoo above the panty-line.
 While she tells all this, a cigarette dangling from the corner of her mouth, her husband has turned his full attention to me.
 He is 27 years older than his wife, and with 66 years ripe, covered in sailor-men tattoos, a protruding potbelly above skinny legs wrapped in a tight lycra, a big red nose with large open pores, he has ranked my breasts as ‘beautiful titties’.
 Titties like his wife’s, which he would love to swap for a night.
-‘What do we think about that?’
+‘What do I think about that?’

 Needles to say I am still vomiting in my mouth….

-Such blunt propositions are not unknown to me, yet I never expected having to deal with it since I am together with a man now.
+Such blunt propositions are not unknown to me.
 Nevertheless, cycling here is what I longed for, very much like Oman.
-People don’t bother us, don’t stop when they pass us in the unending Mohave desert.
+People don’t bother me, don’t stop when they pass in the unending Mohave desert.
 Unlike in Oman where they would stop and ask me whether I had enough water, people here just pass by.
-Sometimes enforced with a honk, to let us know they like cycling too (a bicycle tight to their roof proves so).
-Or they let us know we’re a distraction for their massive RV’s, ‘snowbirds’ who drive a vehicle the size of a house but without having the truck-driver skills.
+Sometimes enforced with a honk, to let you know they like cycling too (a bicycle tight to their roof proves so).
+Or they let you know you’re a distraction for their massive RV’s, ‘snowbirds’ who drive a vehicle the size of a house but without having the truck-driver skills.

-While cycling close to the border of Mexico we don’t go through big cities and I don’t get to see much of mainstream America, whatever that is.
-Our only encounters with people happen when we stop for groceries.
+While cycling close to the border of Mexico I don’t go through big cities and I don’t get to see much of mainstream America, whatever that is.
+My only encounters with people happen when I stop for groceries.
 Then I ask myself how these people gain their income.
 Some of them are enormously fat, some are elderly with their limps in high erected white socks and some people covered in series of seemingly randomly placed tattoos.